-Grafton Lakes and Dunham Reservoir is a 0.4 mile moderately trafficked out and back trail located near Cropseyville, NY that features a lake and is rated as moderate.
+Grafton Lakes and Dunham Reservoir is a 0.4 mile moderately trafficked out and back trail located near Cropseyville, New York that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.